Antimortine/codex-ai/docs/architecture.md

 5. Frontend displays the draft in a modal.

+### 4.4.
+AI Chapter Splitting (New!)

+1. User pastes chapter content and clicks "Split Chapter (AI)" on Frontend -> Backend API (/ai/split/chapter/...) -> AIService.

+2. AIService.split_chapter_into_scenes:

+    -   Calls FileService to load explicit Plan and Synopsis content.

+    -   Calls ChapterSplitter.split(...), passing the chapter content from the request and the loaded explicit context.

+3. ChapterSplitter:

+    -   Constructs a prompt including the chapter content, explicit Plan/Synopsis, and instructions for splitting.

+    -   Initializes a ReActAgent with an LLM and a tool (save_proposed_scenes) for structured output.

+    -   Calls the Agent with the prompt.
+The Agent interacts with the LLM and calls the tool.

+    -   The tool validates and stores the proposed scene list (title, content).

+    -   Returns the validated list of proposed scenes to AIService.

+4. AIService returns the proposed scenes in AIChapterSplitResponse to the Frontend.

+5. Frontend displays the proposed splits in a modal.

 ## 5. Design Decisions & Principles

 -   **API-First:** Decoupled Frontend/Backend.

 -   **Layered Architecture:** Clear separation (API -> Service -> RAG/Utilities).

--   **Separation of Concerns (RAG):**  IndexManager handles index lifecycle/setup, specific processors (QueryProcessor, SceneGenerator, Rephraser) handle different AI tasks.
+-   **Separation of Concerns (RAG):** IndexManager handles index lifecycle/setup, specific processors (QueryProcessor, SceneGenerator, Rephraser, ChapterSplitter) handle different AI tasks.
 AIService orchestrates and loads explicit context.

 -   **Explicit Context Management:** Project isolation achieved via mandatory project_id metadata injection and filtering during retrieval.
 Explicit Plan/Synopsis/Scenes passed when necessary.